-(C) Procedure.
-A paper may be deposited in the drop box during all hours the Las Vegas office is open.
+- (C) Procedure.
+[A paper may be deposited in the drop box during all hours the Las Vegas office is open.]
 Before being placed in the drop box, a paper must be date and time stamped and enclosed in a sealed envelope.
-Filing is timely if, on or before the last day of the prescribed filing period, the document paper is properly date and time stamped and deposited in the drop box.
-A document is properly date and time stamped if the original document, or the envelope containing the document, bears the drop box stamp.
-Stamping of copies submitted to the court is not required.

-(D) Transmission of documents papers to Carson City.
-A document paper deposited in the drop box will be transmitted to the clerk's office in Carson City the next judicial day after its deposit in the drop box.
-Upon receiving the papers in Carson City, the clerk shall and processed them in accordance with these Rules.

-(4) Filing by facsimile transmission.
-A paper may be filed with the clerk of the Supreme Court by means of facsimile transmission as provided in this Rule.
+Filing is timely if, on or before the last day of the prescribed filing period, the [document] paper is [properly] date and time stamped and deposited in the drop box.
+[A document is properly date and time stamped if the original document, or the envelope containing the document, bears the drop box stamp.]
+Stamping of copies submitted to the court is not required. - (D) Transmission of [Documents] Papers to Carson City.
+A [document] paper deposited in the drop box will be transmitted to the clerk's office in Carson City [the next judicial day after its deposit in the drop box.
+Upon receiving the papers in Carson City, the clerk shall process them] and processed in accordance with these Rules. - (4) Filing by Facsimile Transmission.
+[A paper may be filed with the clerk of the Supreme Court by means of facsimile transmission as provided in this Rule. - (A) In Cases Involving Death Penalty.

-(A) In cases involving death penalty.
 Documents that relate to stays of execution in death penalty cases will be received for filing by the clerk of the Supreme Court through facsimile transmission to the facsimile machine situated in the office of the clerk in Carson City.
-Such transmission may be made whenever counsel believes that the client's interests will be served.
-(B) In other cases.
-In all other cases, documentsPapers may be received for filing by the clerk through facsimile transmission only in cases of emergency, and only if an oral request for permission to do so has first been tendered to the clerk and approved, upon a showing of good cause, by any justice or judge or the clerk.
+Such transmission may be made whenever counsel believes that the client's interests will be served. - (B) In Other Cases.
+In all other cases, documents] Papers may be received for filing by the clerk through facsimile transmission only in cases of emergency, and only if an oral request for permission to do so has first been tendered to the clerk and approved, upon a showing of good cause, by any justice or judge or the clerk.

-(C) Procedure.
-In all instances, including matters relating to stays of execution in death penalty eases, counsel must first notify the clerk of counsel's intention to transmit documents by facsimile.
+- [(C) Procedure.
+In all instances, including matters relating to stays of execution in death penalty cases, counsel must first notify the clerk of counsel's intention to transmit documents by facsimile.
 In all cases not involving stays of execution of the death penalty, counsel must be advised by the clerk that approval has been granted under Rule 25(a)(4)(B) before any document may be transmitted.
-Upon receiving the transmitted documents, the clerk shall make the number of photocopies of the transmissions required by these Rules and shall file the photocopies.

-(D) Original; service.
-In all cases where a document-paper has been facsimile transmitted and filed under this Rule, counsel the party who transmitted the paper for filing must file the original document-paper with the clerk, in the manner provided in Rule 25(a)(2)(BA)(i)-(iii) or Rule 25(a)(2)(B)(i), within 3 days of the date of the facsimile transmission.
-The original shall-must be accompanied by proof of service on all parties as required by Rule 25(d).
-A copy of a document-paper filed by facsimile transmission shall-must be served on all parties to the appeal or review by facsimile transmission and by mail-as required by Rule 25(c) at the time the document is filed with the court.
+Upon receiving the transmitted documents, the clerk shall make the number of photocopies of the transmissions required by these Rules and shall file the photocopies. - (D) Original; Service.]
+In all cases where a [document] paper has been facsimile transmitted and filed under this Rule, [counsel] the party who transmitted the paper for filing must file the original [document] paper with the clerk, in the manner provided in Rule 25(a)(2)[(B)](A)(i)-(iii) or Rule 25(a)(2)(B)(i), within 3 days of the date of the facsimile transmission.
+The original [shall] must be accompanied by proof of service on all parties as required by Rule 25(d).
+A copy of a [document] paper filed by facsimile transmission [shall] must be served on all parties [to the appeal or review] by facsimile transmission and [by mail] as required by Rule 25(c) at the time the document is filed with the court. - [(E) Costs.
+The party filing a document by means of facsimile transmission shall be responsible for all costs of the facsimile transmission and the costs of photocopying the documents transmitted.
+The clerk of the Supreme Court shall promptly inform counsel of the amount of costs.
+Such costs shall be paid within 14 days of the date of the facsimile request.]